 As with any grants awarded to the district through the State of S.D., the cost share will be available to landowners/operators who are not eligible for any other funding through government programs.
 Cost share is not available for "farmstead only" plantings.
 All grants approved are obligated on a first come, first served basis, to those who qualify.

 If interested in this program, please call the office at 605-783-3642 or at 605-881-5899.
 We will get you set up with an application to initiate the process.

-We have also submitted an application for grant funds concerning water projects.
-This project utilizes a wide variety of livestock water developments to facilitate improved grazing management throughout both Hamlin and Codington Counties.
+We also have grant funding available for water projects.
+This grant utilizes a wide variety of livestock water developments to facilitate improved grazing management throughout both Hamlin and Codington Counties.
 Through this grant, we have been able to implement grazing management projects that enhance grassland in these watersheds and play a vital role in supporting high water quality in receiving lakes and streams.
 Specific conservation practices include pipelines, tanks, pasture pumps, alternative energy water pumps, rural water hook-ups, and shallow wells.
 This project is scheduled to end on 06/30/2022.
 The application process is simple.
 Please call!